-Application : Applied

-Explanation on : application of the practice The Nominating Committee ensures that the composition of the board is refreshed periodically.
-From its annual evaluation of the Board, individual directors and Board Committee considers the possible re-election of Directors who will be retiring but being eligible will seek re-election at the Annual General Meeting.
+Application : Applied Explanation on application of the practice The Nominating Committee ensures that the composition of the board is refreshed periodically.
+From its annual evaluation of the Board, individual directors and Board Committee considers the possible reelection of Directors who will be retiring but being eligible will seek reelection at the Annual General Meeting.
 A comprehensive survey is carried out as part of the evaluation and ratings therein assist the Nominating Committee in considering if the Committee should endorse a re-election and make a recommendation to the Board of Directors to support such re-election.
 Other factors taken into account includes recent other directorships or other interests of the said Directors attained or gained in the past year that places too heavy a burden on a Director to discharge his or her duty towards the Company.
 The issue of any conflict of interest is also assessed.
 The tenure of Independent Directors is limited in the Board Charter and is as recommended by the CG Code 2021.
 Any further limitations to be imposed on the tenure of independent directors will be considered during periodic reviews.

-Explanation for :

-departure

-Large companies are requ red to complete the columns below.
-Non-large companies are encouraged
+Explanation for : departure Large companies are requ to complete the columns i ired to complete the columns below.
+Non-large companies are encouraged below.
+Measure : Timeframe :

-to complete the columns b pelow.

-Measure :

-Timeframe :